-Reflecting on my University life, I recognise the various PLATFORMS through which I leveraged on my talents:
+Reflecting on my University life, I recognize the various PLATFORMS through which I leveraged on my talents:

-(1) With Responsibility talent, I take psychological ownership for anything I commit myself to - In group projects, my peers depend on me to ensure that assigned tasks are accomplished on time.
+(1) With Responsibility talent, I take psychological ownership of anything I commit myself to – In group projects, my peers depend on me to ensure that assigned tasks are accomplished on time.

 (2) With Analytical talent, I keep questioning how I can make full use of my time for to juggle multiple demands of life.

 (3) Combined with Achiever talent, I was able to work on 2 jobs, give tuition services & intern at the leading enrichment company Kingmaker while I studied.